GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 }
 ```

 These keys contain basic metadata for the extension.
-It appears in the Extension Management page
-and, when published, in the Chrome Web Store listing.
+They control how the extension appears on the Extensions page and, when published, on the Chrome Web Store.
 To dive deeper, check out the
 [`"name"`][man-name], [`"version"`][man-ver] and [`"description"`][man-desc] keys on the
 [Manifest][doc-manifest] overview page.